MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Framework Evaluation

-\textbf{Settings.} We perform PEFT to validate the energy-aware computation scheduling mechanism using Qwen 2.5-0.5 on the WikiText-2 dataset.
-The experimental settings include a batch size of 8, sequence length of 128, LoRA rank of 8, LoRA alpha of 16, and a learning rate of 2e-4.
-Experiments were conducted on the Pixel 8 Pro, with wall-clock time recorded at each step.
-We set $K=1$, $\mu=60\%$ and $\rho=50\%$.
+\textbf{Settings.} We evaluate the energy-aware scheduling mechanism using PEFT on Qwen2.5-0.5B with the WikiText-2 dataset.
+Experiments are conducted on a Huawei Nova 9 Pro with batch size 8, sequence length 128, LoRA rank 8, LoRA $\alpha=16$, and learning rate $2\times10^{-4}$.
+We set $K=1$, $\mu=60\%$, and $\rho=50\%$, and record the wall-clock time at each step.

-\textbf{Results.} The experimental results are shown in Fig.\ref{schedule}.
-At step 53, approximately 4 hours in, the battery level dropped below the 60\% threshold.
-As a result, the computation frequency was reduced from 0.081 hour/step to 0.164 hour/step, thereby extending the smartphone's usage time.
+\textbf{Results.} As shown in Fig.~\ref{schedule}, the battery level drops below the 60\% threshold at step 53, approximately 4 hours into fine-tuning.
+MobileFineTuner then reduces the computation frequency, increasing the per-step interval from 0.081 to 0.164 hours.